PrasanthKJ/headphone-landing-page-1/README.md

 Project Description: This is the website that can be used for headphone website.

-Live demo of this project: [Live Demo - Fashion Blog 1](https://headphone-landingpage-1-prasanthkj.netlify.app/)
+Live demo of this project: [Live Demo - Headphone Landing Page 1](https://headphone-landingpage-1-prasanthkj.netlify.app/)

 Website Developed by: **[Prasanth KJ](https://www.prasanthkj.com)**